editorconfig/editorconfig-core-c/INSTALL.md

 **(To build on Windows: Since it's usually a lot harder to manually build on Windows, see the section "Automated Build on Windows" for an easier way.)**

-Before installing, you need to install the building tool [cmake][] and dependency [PCRE2][].
+The source can be built with any C compiler that is C99 compliant (i.e., virtually any C compiler that is not archaic).
+Before installing, you need to install the building tool [cmake][] (version >= 2.8.12) and dependency [PCRE2][].
 To install cmake and pcre with package manager:

 - Arch Linux: `pacman -S cmake pcre2`
 - Homebrew on OS X: `brew install cmake pcre2`